yanafeshchenko/Iris_Classification/README.md

-# Iris_Classification
+# ML_Classification
-Solving a classification problem on a toy dataset from Sklearn module: iris data.
+Solving a classification problem on two datasets used from Scikit-Learn module: an iria dataset and circular data make_circles().
 Note: all notes and explanations are written in Ukrainian.